top of page

 MESA CLUB – FARIBAULT MIDDLE SCHOOL

 A program teaching values, sense of purpose, and community service.
-To resume with the 2020–21 school year.
+Occurs during Community School Programming for 2025-2026 school year.

 • Where: Faribault Middle School